-It is useful to divide the wave zone into two parts: A part near the source $(r \lesssim r_o)$ for some r_o) called the local wave zone, in which the spacetime curvature of external bodies and of the universe as a whole are unimportant, and the distant wave zone $(r \gtrsim r_o)$, in which the emitted waves are significantly affected by external bodies and the external universe, i.e., by background spacetime curvature.
+It is useful to divide the wave zone into two parts: A part near the source $(r \leq r_o)$ for some $r_o$ called the local wave zone, in which the spacetime curvature of external bodies and of the universe as a whole are unimportant, and the distant wave zone $(r \geq r_o)$ , in which the emitted waves are significantly affected by external bodies and the external universe, i.e., by background spacetime curvature.
 The theory of gravitational-wave generation deals with computing, from the source's dynamics, the gravitational waves in the local wave zone.
-Propagation of the waves to Earth is dealt with by using geometric optics (or other techniques) to carry the waves from the local wave zone outward, through the distant wave zone, to Earth.
+Propagation of the waves to earth is dealt with by using geometric optics (or other techniques) to carry the waves from the local wave zone outward, through the distant wave zone, to earth.

-The entire region in which gravity is weak and the spacetme curvature of external bodies and the universe are unimportant, $(10M \lesssim r \lesssim r_o)$ - when viewed in nearly Lorentz coordinates in which the source is at rest - is called the source's local asymptotic rest frame.
+The entire region in which gravity is weak and the spacetime curvature of external bodies and the universe are unimportant, $(10M \leq r \leq r_o)$ - when viewed in nearly Lorentz coordinates in which the source is at rest - is called the source's local asymptotic rest frame.